alexwong10/alexwong10.github.io/_posts/2022-06-06-write-blog-on-github.md

 img: posts/20220606/ukiyoe-sample.jpg
 tags: [tutorial]
 author: cheungwong
 Description: "Have you ever tried to build your own website and share your what you learn with others?
-Github provide a foolproof way to do that."
+Github provides a foolproof way to do that."
 ---

 > TL;DR: follow [the official guide](https://docs.github.com/en/pages/quickstart).